This is a chunky post as there is A LOT to cover. So grab a cup of tea, some treats and settle in…or just do whatever floats your boat (pun intended).

 Celebrity Cruises ‘Reflection’ Western Mediterranean Cruise

-7 nights, £945 pp inc. return flights, transfers and a one night stay at a hotel the night before boarding the cruise
+7 nights, £945 pp inc. return flights, transfers in Rome and a one night stay at a hotel in Rome the night before boarding the cruise.

-I’d say in terms of the overall experience that Celebrity Cruises was by far the best out of the three.
+I’d say in terms of the overall experience that Celebrity Cruises was by far the best out of the four.
 Everything was on point, from the food to the rooms to the entertainment to the staff.
 Even the fire drill was a smooth and efficient process!
 If I was to go by destinations alone then the MSC Caribbean Cruise would win!

 So you’ve decided that you want to go on a cruise, have gone onto some websites looking for deals and have seen something called ‘Fly Cruise’.
 You think, ‘what on earth is a fly cruise?

 - Fly Cruise – is one where you fly from your home airport to the country where the cruise starts it’s journey.
 The flights, transfers and cost of the cruise are all included.